Keith Redmon

 Keith Redmon is an American film and television, executive and producer, best known for producing the 2015 film The Revenant.
 The film was nominated for the BAFTA Award for Best Film at the 69th British Academy Film Awards, the Academy Award for Best Picture at the 88th Academy Awards, and Producers Guild of America Award for Best Theatrical Motion Picture at the Producers Guild of America Awards 2015.
+Redmon has worked for the companies Propaganda Films, Anonymous Content, Black Bear Pictures, and Vendôme.

 Filmography

 He was a producer in all films unless otherwise noted.